 A program designed for diplomats seeking an advanced understanding of the sui generis nature of the European Union and its institutional setting.
 The course is divided into three parts.
 It first provides a comprehensive overview of the history and institutional architecture of the European Union.
 Secondly it offers an overview of EU’s decision-making process.
 Lastly, it presents an overview of the European Union as a global actor in times of crisis, with a particular focus on EU-Russia relations, Eastern Partnership initiative and the impact of Brexit on the future of the project.

 For more information:

 A program designed for professionals seeking an advanced understanding of the sui generis nature of the European Union and its institutional setting.
 The course is divided into three parts, all taking into account the changes brought about by the Lisbon Treaty.
 It first provides a comprehensive overview of the history and institutional architecture of the European Union.
-Secondly it offers an overview of EU’s decision-making process.
-Lastly, it allows the participants to practically implement the accumulated knowledge in a hand-on simulation of the proceedings of the Council of the European Union.
+Secondly, it offers an overview of the EU (‘s is fine but unnecessary) decision-making process.
+Lastly, it allows the participants to practically implement the newly-gained knowledge in a hands-on simulation of the proceedings of the Council of the European Union.

-The EU Decision-making Process course provides the participants with specific knowledge of the legislative inner-workings of the European Union.
-Based upon discussing the form in which EU institutions, such as the Council of the EU, the European Commission and the European Parliament, are involved decision-making and how the process itself has evaluated since the Lisbon Treaty of 2007, the program is designed for everyone willing to expand their knowledge of the domain either for professional or personal needs.
+The EU Decision-making Process course provides the participants with specific knowledge of the legislative inner_workings of the European Union.
+The program is based upon discussing the form in which EU institutions, such as the Council of the EU, the European Commission, and the European Parliament _ are involved in decision-making and how the process itself has evolved since the Lisbon Treaty of 2007.
+The program is designed for anyone willing to expand their knowledge of the domain either for professional or personal needs.